 Dr. Frances is former Chair and Professor Emeritus of Psychiatry at Duke University.
 He was the Chair of the DSM-IV Task Force.
 Mr. Ruffalo is Affiliate Assistant Professor of Psychiatry and Adjunct Instructor of Social Work at the University of South Florida.
 He is a psychoanalyst in private practice.

-From our beginnings, psychiatry has functioned at the intersection of medicine and the broader society—serving not only to treat psychiatric disorders, but also to help prevent patients from harming themselves or others.
-When the father of modern psychiatry, Philippe Pinel (1745-1826), freed his patients from chains at the Salpêtrière asylum in Paris 220 years ago, he established a centuries-long precedent of attempting to appropriately balance the civil rights of the mentally ill with the occasional and carefully considered need for involuntary treatment.
-This requires finding a delicate balance best serving the sometimes conflicting values of patient welfare, protecting civil liberties, and public safety.
+From our beginnings, psychiatry has functioned at the intersection of medicine and the broader society—serving not only to treat psychiatric disorders but also to help prevent patients from harming themselves or others.
+When the father of modern psychiatry, Philippe Pinel (1745-1826), freed his patients from chains (at the Salpêtrière asylum in Paris) 220 years ago, he established a centuries-long precedent of attempting to appropriately balance the civil rights of the mentally ill with the occasional and carefully considered need for involuntary treatment.
+This requires finding a delicate balance in best serving the sometimes-conflicting values of patient welfare, protecting civil liberties, and public safety.

-The state-operated inpatient “asylums” in the United States, originally intended as a respite for psychiatric patients, soon degenerated into overcrowded and degrading warehouses.
-Patients were deprived of liberty without due process, subjected to harmful neglect, and often locked up for years, sometimes for life, without any real treatment or normalizing interpersonal interaction.
-Rather than foster recovery, the social exclusion of hospitals often made patients much sicker.1,2
+The state-operated inpatient “asylums” in the US, originally intended as a respite for psychiatric patients, soon degenerated into overcrowded and degrading warehouses.
+Patients were deprived of liberty without due process, subjected to harmful neglect, and often locked up for years—sometimes for life—without any real treatment or normalizing interpersonal interaction.
+Rather than foster recovery, the social exclusion of hospitals often made patients much sicker.

 As recently as the 1960s, there were more than 600,000 Americans involuntarily committed to psychiatric facilities that really functioned more like prisons than hospitals.
 False commitment was common.
-Hazardous and unproven treatments like lobotomy and insulin shock were sometimes imposed on unwilling patients for unclear indications.2-4 One of us (AF) worked in several of these facilities and can bear personal witness to how dreadful they were.
+Hazardous and unproven treatments like lobotomy and insulin shock were sometimes imposed on unwilling patients for unclear indications.1,2

-2. Szasz TS.
+4. Szasz TS.
 Law, Liberty, and Psychiatry: An Inquiry Into the Social Uses of Mental Health Practices.
-New York; Macmillan: 1963.
+New York: Macmillan; 1963.

-3. Goffman E. Asylums: Essays on the Social Situation of Mental Patients and Other Inmates.
-New York; Anchor:1961.
+5. Goffman E. Asylums: Essays on the Social Situation of Mental Patients and Other Inmates.
+New York: Anchor; 1961.